GAMS-dev/gamspy/docs/user/basics/model.rst

 Solver Options
 --------------

-In addition to solve options, user can specify solver options to be used by the solver.
+In addition to solve options, user can specify solver options to be used by the solver as a dictionary.
 For all possible solver options, please check the corresponding `solver manual <https://www.gams.com/latest/docs/S_MAIN.html>`_

 Solve Locally